JoshuaPhillips64/airflow-spark-architecture-aws/setup/airflow.md

 ![airflow](../images/airflow.jpg)

+After running the terraform apply.
 We will setup airflow on docker in a dedicated compute instance. dbt is setup inside airflow.

 - Establish SSH connection or connect through AWS console